The best questions for your one-on-one conversations

-As a manager, 1-on-1 contact with each employee is one of your four crucial tasks in this Corona crisis.
+As a manager, 1-on-1 contact with each employee is one of your most crucial tasks .

 Good questions come from different perspectives: What does someone individually need to feel good and function optimally?
 How could things be better on the team?
 What does it take in the context?
 And what is expected of you as a manager?